 What Does General Dentistry Cover?

 Comprising a majority of the 19,000-plus dentists across Canada and the United States, general dentistry is the most practiced form in the dental profession.
 It makes up a whopping 89 percent of practicing dentists, with the remaining 11 percent classified as specialists.
 At Fraserview Dentist, general dentistry is our bread and butter.
-If you were wondering what was covered under the scope of general dentistry, here’s a look into what falls under this broad term.
+If you were wondering what was covered under the scope of general dentistry, here’s a look into what your Russell general dentist covers under this broad term.

 Preventative Dentistry Services At Your Russell General Dentist

 General dentistry is usually broken down into three subjects: preventative services, cosmetic services, and restorative services.
 In most cases, preventative services are the most common of the three.
 The main goal of preventative dentistry is to prevent any disease or detrimental condition in the mouth before it causes serious damage.
 To do this, our team of dentists provides several services, with most of the procedures provided during a routine checkup.

 When you come in for your yearly or biannual checkup, we’ll examine your current oral hygiene (both visually and with X-rays), provide professional teeth cleaning, and discuss any concerns we may have.
 In some instances, we can also offer advice on how to improve your oral health or talk about procedures, such as sealants or mouthguards for sports, that may benefit the future health of your teeth.
 The idea is that it’s all about preventing problems before they occur, which improves your overall health and eliminates the need for lengthy or expensive procedures in the future.

 Cosmetic Dentistry Services At Your Russell General Dentist

 Cosmetic dentistry is widely offered and accepted as a social norm throughout the world.
 The most interesting part is that it improves the patient’s health both mentally and physically.
 If you put a premium on having a sparkling set of pearly whites, our dentists can assist you with services such as teeth whitening, cosmetic bonding, dental implants, crowns, and even porcelain veneers.